$89.00

 - Question: Hematuria with RBC casts after streptococcal infection indicates:

-- Question: Which finding confirms pyelonephritis in addition to symptoms?
+- Question: Which finding confirms pyelonephritis (in addition to symptoms)?

-- Question: Long-term untreated gonorrhea or chlamydia should be evaluated with:
+- Question: Long-term untreated gonorrhea/chlamydia—consider evaluation with:

 - Question: Which is NOT used to identify bacterial vaginosis?

-- Question: Severe exophthalmos is highest on the differential for which condition?
+- Question: Severe exophthalmos highest on differential:

-- Question: Acanthosis nigricans is typically associated with which exam finding?
+- Question: Acanthosis nigricans typical exam finding:

 - Question: CBC in chronic alcoholism typically shows:

-- Question: Platelet count of 80,000 indicates:
+- Question: Platelet count 80,000 diagnosis:

 - Question: Enlarged anterior mediastinal mass in myasthenia gravis likely represents: